Making a Difference in Real-World Bioethics Dilemmas

 - The innovative nature of the project's approach and how it goes beyond previous work on the issue.

-- The professional background of the proposed investigators, and their close, working familiarity with the bioethics problems to be addressed.
+- The professional background of the proposed investigators, and their close, practical familiarity with the bioethics problems to be addressed.

 - The previous success of the principal investigator in carrying out similar projects (mentoring, collaboration, normative implication of empirical research, or primary data collection).